 If you’ve been following our recent posts, you’ll know we’re a big fan of Eastbourne.
-And it’s not just the town that we love, because the surrounding area is a veritable feast of beautiful places and quirky things to do.
-So this week, we grabbed our trainers and our sense of adventure and we headed to the triangle of treasure in between Beachy Head, Cuckmere Haven and Wilmington to see what we could find in terms of things to do near Eastbourne.
+And it’s not just the town (with its reputation for being the sunniest town in the UK) because the surrounding area is a veritable feast of beautiful places and quirky things to do.
+So this week, grab your trainers and your sense of adventure and head out to enjoy our favourite things to do near Eastbourne.

 The Long Man at Wilmington …